Leveraging the Latest Sleep Science to Combat Employee Churn

 Chorus Sleep as an employee benefit and employee retention tool

 Businesses that care about productivity, attendance, safety, culture, controlling costs, and employee retention need to wake up to the hidden issue that’s hurting their bottom line: employee sleep loss.
-In The Business of Sleep,27 science writer, Viki Culpin, directly addresses business leaders about the urgency of taking action, especially in today’s job market:
+In The Business of Sleep,29 science writer, Viki Culpin, directly addresses business leaders about the urgency of taking action, especially in today’s job market:

-When employees sleep badly (and half of them do!), their performance and attitude at work take a hit.
+When employees sleep badly (and over half of them do!), their performance and attitude at work take a hit.
 Poorly-rested employees are highly prone to costly mistakes, acute and chronic illness, and disruptive outbursts.
 Worse yet, under-slept employees tend to develop a negative view of their workplace, lower job satisfaction, and higher turnover intentions.
 It’s impossible to tease out and quantify the extent to which poor sleep drives resignation, partly because people lack insight around the physiological factors that influence their state of mind.
 But studies show that sleep is a factor in job turnover, and one that businesses must take seriously.

 To break the cycle, the most obvious solution for employers is a sleep-oriented corporate-sponsored wellness program.
 While scheduled siestas and nap suites aren’t feasible for most offices, giving employees access to sleep-improvement tech is a cost-effective and easy-to-implement solution.